Skip to content

 Go back

-How to Say Yes in Chinese: Meaning, Tone & Cultural Nuance
+How to Say Yes in Chinese: Common Words and When to Use Them

 How to Say Yes in Chinese